department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can set up a VSO or other representative to work on your behalf in one of these ways:
+You can set up an accredited representative or VSO to work on your behalf in one of these ways:

 - Use eBenefits to let us know you’ll be working with a representative or to change your current representation.<br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).